AriGute/AuthService-api/README.md

 # AuthService-API

-Authentication service api using express and mongo db.
+Authentication service api using express and mongo db over ssl.

 ## Auth Service features:

-- Register user with name and password.
+- Register users with name and password.
-- Hash passwords in the database using Bcrypt and salt.
+- Hash passwords in the database using **Bcrypt and salt**.
+- Manage data in **mongo** database.
-- Login with the same name and password.
+- Login with the name and password.
-- Generate access token with expired time for authenticated users.
+- Generate access **JWT** with expired time for authenticated users.
-- Generate refresh tokens for getting new access tokens.
+- Generate refresh **JWT** for getting new access tokens.
+- Unit-tests via **Mocha** framework.

-## Essential environment variables:
+## Essential environment variables and files:

+Add .env file and add this variables:

-- USERS_DB - mongo db path for the users.
+- USERS_DB=mongo db path for the users.
-- USERS_COLLECTION - users collection name.
+- USERS_COLLECTION=users collection name.
-- ACCESS_TOKEN_SECRET - secret for access tokens.
+- ACCESS_TOKEN_SECRET=secret for access tokens.
-- REFRESH_TOKEN_SECRET - secret for refresh tokens.
+- REFRESH_TOKEN_SECRET=secret for refresh tokens.

+Add in ssl folder:

+- certificate.pem
+- key.pem